mctweb/torphins-playgroup/content/pages/support-us.md

       community volunteers who support with their skills and time.
 Gardening, building equipment, and running events and fundraising initiatives on behalf of the Playgroup, our volunteers do incredible things!
-If you would like to support us as a volunteer, please contact us on torphinsplaygroup.committee@gmail.com "
+If you would like to support us as a volunteer, please contact us via [email](mailto:torphinsplaygroup.committee@gmail.com)"
     title: Give Us Your Time
     image: /static/uploads/torphins-playgroup-0185.png
   - type: general-section